leocho1989/jsproject/README.md

 <a href="https://leo-jsproject.herokuapp.com/" target="_blank">Click HERE to visit live website</a>

-# 2016 Rio Olympic games medals information
+# 2016 Rio Olympic games medals information app

 ## Background
 * Olympic games is happening in Tokyo at the moment, I am a big volleyball fan and like watching olympic games, especially volleyball.
 So I want to make a data visualization of 2016 Rio Olympic games medals information.